stacyburris/mfe-react-module-federation/AWScheatsheet.md

-# AWS Setup and Configuration Cheetsheet
+# AWS Setup and Configuration Cheatsheet

 ## S3 Bucket Creation and Configuration